-During 2023, the pension benefit obligation had an actuarial loss of \$57.3 million.
-This loss was primarily driven by \$53.4 million loss from decrease in discount rates.
-During 2023, the postretirement benefit obligations had an actuarial loss of \$6.2 million.
-This loss was primarily driven by \$3.3 million loss from decrease in discount rates.
+During 2023, the pension benefit obligation had an actuarial loss of \$11.5 million, primarily due to a \$5.4 million loss from increase in discount rates.
+There were no significant gains or losses relating to the postretirement benefit obligations.